A comprehensive guide on how to use toddler clocks

 Can a toddler clock help my child sleep through the night?

-If your child is able to fall asleep independently (i.e. goes into their sleep space while still awake and falls asleep without help from a parent through patting, rocking, or other means) at bedtime, then yes, a toddler clock can help them sleep through the night.
+If your child is (i.e. goes into their sleep space while still awake and falls asleep without help from a parent through patting, rocking, or other means) at bedtime, then yes, a toddler clock can help them sleep through the night.
 Here’s how:

 First, make sure that your child knows exactly what will happen if they call for you or leave their room at night.
 Will you silently return them to bed?
 Will you shut their door if they leave their room?
 Make the expectations clear.
 You can even practice during the day through role-play or with stuffed animals.